 - Acting for private clients in cross-border legal proceedings where the focus of the dispute is on a high net-worth individual’s mental capacity.
 The dispute has led to proceedings both in the Family Justice Courts as well as the Appellate Division of the High Court.

-- Acted for a beneficiary in a dispute before the Singapore High Court over the appointment of executors for an estate worth more than SGD 18 million.
+- Acted for a beneficiary in a dispute over the appointment of executors for an estate worth more than SGD 18 million before the Singapore High Court.

 Insolvency and Restructuring